community health workers

 can make it happen

-We want to provide more healthcare to enable the poor and marginalised to take opportunities to escape exploitation and oppression.
+We want to provide more healthcare in poor and marginalised communities with little or no access to medical provision.

-You can help by donating to our Healthcare fund to help prevent and treat illness and disease among the most vulnerable.
+You can help by donating now or by setting up regular donations to our healthcare programme to help prevent and treat illness and disease, and transform the lives of the most vulnerable.